greisane/gret/README.md

 ## Mesh: Sync UV Maps

-Adds a few buttons to the UV map panel.
-The first two allow reordering of layers, and *Sync UV Maps* works on the current object selection to ensure UV layers are consistent with the active object.
-Sync can also be used to simply switch the current layer for multiple objects.
+Adds a few buttons that allow reordering UV maps. *Sync UV Maps* works on all selected objects to ensure UV layer names and order are consistent with the active object.
+It can also be used to simply switch the active UV layer for multiple objects.

 ![Buttons](../readme/syncuvmaps.png?raw=true)